SleepSupreme/sleepsupreme.github.io/content/authors/admin/_index.md

   url: http://www.scu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision and machine learning.
+bio: My research interests include computer vision, machine learning and information hiding.

 # Interests to show in About widget
 interests:
 - Computer Vision
 - Machine Learning
-- Information Hiding
+- Information Hiding (Steganography & Watermarking)

 # Education to show in About widget
 education: